100R

 a greeny banana slug moving over a leaf

-Banana slugs break down animal droppings, dead plant material, and moss in the forest, they process it and turn it all into soil humus.
-They make the forest floor more nutrient rich, basically.
+Banana slugs break down animal droppings, dead plant material, and moss in the forest, they process it and turn it into soil humus.
+They work hard to make the forest floor more nutrient rich.
 We learned they could live to be 7 years old...!
-We always wondered where the slugs go in warmer weather, we discovered that they either aestivate(a summer equivalent of hibernation), or coat their body in a thick layer of mucus to insulate themselves with soil and leaves.
+We wondered where the slugs go in warmer weather, we discovered that they either aestivate(a summer equivalent of hibernation), or coat their body in a thick layer of mucus to insulate themselves with soil and leaves.
 Our minds conjured up a very amusing image of a slug, thick with mucus, rolling around the forest floor accumulating dirt and leaves.

 Unfortunately, we learned that banana slugs (a native species) may be slowly being displaced by black slugs (arion ater), a species native to Europe.
 We've come across so many black slugs that we assumed that they too, were native.
 While they look similar, and have similar behaviors, it is thought that they may consume more because they have shorter lifespans (up to one year, instead of 1-7), requiring them to consume faster to reach reproductive maturity.